prashantgautam4213/Track-Master/README.md

     GEMINI_API_KEY=YOUR_API_KEY_HERE
     ```

-4.  **Run the development servers:**
+4.  **Run the development server:**

-    You need to run two processes simultaneously: the Next.js frontend and the Genkit backend.

-    *   **Terminal 1: Start the Next.js Frontend**
+    To start the app on your local machine, run the following command in your terminal:
     ```bash
     npm run dev
     ```
     The application will be running at [http://localhost:9002](http://localhost:9002).

-    *   **Terminal 2: Start the Genkit Backend**
-        ```bash
-        npm run genkit:watch
-        ```
-        This command starts the Genkit development UI, where you can inspect your AI flows.
-It typically runs on [http://localhost:4000](http://localhost:4000).

-Now, both your frontend and backend are running.
-The frontend will automatically connect to the Genkit backend to power the AI features.
+Because this project uses Genkit for its AI features, a second process for the Genkit backend may be required if you modify or extend the AI flows.

 ## 📁 Project Structure